jacob-zyl/dotvim/README.md

 then this will only be installed to the root user, instead of me.

 This module is installed by install Ubuntu package `python3-neovim`.
 So this is required only in non-Debian distros.
+However, `python3-neovim` is always too old in most cases.